JRH-1997/Scripts-MKS/EN.md

 <br><br>
 This starting number of credits which displays this label can be set in the script menu.
 Default is set at 3000 credits.
 If you want to change this, this can be done in the menu.
 <br>
+Optional:  The label can be in the same colors as the Credits labels.
 <br>

 # Hide AlarmNextShare Button